ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 permalink: /clustering/
 toc: true

-summary: "In this tutorial you will learn how to cluster your trajectories "
+summary: "In this tutorial you will learn how to cluster your trajectories with RMSD-based clustering"
 ---

 ## Why Cluster?

-We cluster our trajectories to reduce the number of frames that we have to look at ourselves.
+We cluster our trajectories to reduce the large number of frames in a typical trajectory file to a representative set of distinct frames.

 ## Generate Gromacs-compatible trajectory